Is Roast Beef Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of roast beef during pregnancy?

-The main risk is Listeria monocytogenes, a bacteria that can contaminate deli meats during processing or slicing.
-Listeriosis infection during pregnancy can lead to miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
-Pregnant women are significantly more susceptible to listeriosis than the general population.
+The primary risk of eating cold roast beef during pregnancy is Listeria infection (listeriosis).
+Pregnant women are about 10 times more likely to get listeriosis than the general population.
+This infection can lead to miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
 Symptoms may include fever, muscle aches, and flu like illness, but sometimes there are no symptoms at all.
+Proper heating eliminates this risk.

 Can you eat medium beef when pregnant?